tf13/obelos/obelos/README.md

 - Add optional annotation text
 - Click any highlight to view, edit, or delete
 - Copy direct link to any highlight
+- Annotations shown as tooltips on hover
+- Dotted underline indicates highlights with annotations

 ### 🔖 Bookmarks (Anchors)
 - Create position markers without selecting text